Cockatoo-AI-Org/Cockatoo.AI/.github/ISSUE_TEMPLATE/bug_fix.md

 **Troubleshoot the bug**

-A clear concise description about what the bug is.
+Provide a clear and concise description of the bug.

 - Bug 1
 - Bug 2

 **Solution**

-Describe your solution.
+Concisely state the problem the solution addresses and perhaps a brief description of the solution itself.

 - Solution 1
 - Solution 2